-*- coding: utf-8 -*-

 self.classifier.fit(self.data_model.distances(examples), y)

-self.predicates = self.active_learner.learn_predicates(
+self.predicates = self.active_learner.learn_predicates(recall, index_predicates)

 self._fingerprinter = blocking.Fingerprinter(self.predicates)